a2z2k26/bumba-voice/deployments/config/README.md

 # Config Directory ⚙️

-This directory contains configuration files and examples for CHATTA.
+This directory contains configuration files and examples for BUMBA.

 ## Files